 At the CAUSE and UFW rally, farmworkers claimed that the government was failing them, requesting more to be done beyond the “minimal protections proposed by the state.”
 What they fail to realize/acknowledge is that California farmers have to comply with over 70 state laws before they can even apply most pesticides, in addition to federal laws (source).
 It should also be taken into consideration, all the revisions that the Worker Protection Standard has undergone to protect agricultural employees.
 That’s not even mentioning the County Ag Commissioner, Cal-OSHA, Department of Labor, and all the other regulatory agencies that have a hand in protecting agricultural workers.

-Locally, chlorpyrifos use has declined dramatically since the early nineties, with over 3,300 applications in 1991 compared to 47 applications in Santa Barbara County in 2015.
-Compare the local 47 applications to the 15,765 applications throughout the rest of the state in 2015 (source), and I would commend our local farmers for seeking alternatives.
+Locally, chlorpyrifos use has declined dramatically since the early nineties, with over 3,300 applications in 1991 compared to 27 applications in Santa Barbara County in 2016.
+Compare the local 27 applications to the 12,026 applications throughout the rest of the state (source), and I would commend our local farmers for seeking alternatives.
 Comparing applications from 2006 to 2016, in just 10 years, farmers in Santa Barbara County have reduced their applications by 99%!
 In 2016, Chlorpyrifos applications only accounted for 0.0002% of all pesticides applied (source).

 I understand the desire of farmworkers to stand up for their rights.
 It’s no different than me writing my perspective on behalf of the industry, confidently rallying behind the measures we have in place to protect our workers.
 But the public should be made aware of all the facts before forming an opionion.